 Day Three:

 Wrapping up your Rapid rally experience with a final day of fun means grabbing breakfast at Harriet & Oak coffee shop, a local favorite for its delicious coffee and fresh breakfast offerings.
-This spacious coffee shop offers modern vibes, ample seating options, and a unique VW van parked inside.
+This spacious coffee shop offers modern vibes, ample seating options and a unique, retro VW van parked inside.

-Give the bike break and let someone else take the wheel by snagging tickets to the best tour in town – the City View Trolley.
-This 90-minute narrated tour walks you through the history of Rapid City spotlighting some of its most iconic attractions.
-Tours run at both 10 a.m. and 1:30 p.m. and pick up from the Journey Museum.
+Give the bike a break and let someone else take the wheel by snagging tickets to the best tour in town – the City View Trolley.
+This two-hour narrated tour walks you through the history of Rapid City, spotlighting some of its most iconic attractions.
+Tours pick up and depart from the Journey Museum, running at 10 a.m. and 1:30 p.m.

 When lunchtime rolls around, you’ve got a trio of top-notch options!
 Firehouse Brewing Co., located downtown, was South Dakota’s first brewpub.
-They serve up a variety of dishes in a historic, firehouse-turned-restaurant.
+They serve a variety of dishes in a historic, firehouse-turned-restaurant.
 Even better, you can pair your meal with one of their craft beers for a true Rapid City experience.
 Alternatively, Kathmandu Bistro transports your taste buds to Nepal with its unique flavors.
 Kick up the spice to your tolerance level and enjoy a delicious basket of garlic or cheesy naan.
-Finally, Ma Cualli is the stop if you're in the mood for Mexican cuisine.
-Offering a delicious line-up of street tacos, fajitas, chimichangas and more.
-Don’t skip out on the tableside guacamole!
+Finally, Murphy’s Pub & Grill is the stop if you're in the mood for hearty comfort foods. from starters like fancy fried pickles and chislic to entrees like buffalo meatloaf and mac and cheese.

 The evening’s activity involves kicking up dirt and watching the ultimate show of the West - a rodeo!
 Every Wednesday evening during the summer season, Hart Ranch hosts their Wild West Wednesdays Rodeo Series.
-The fun doesn’t kick off until 7pm, so before the show, head to some of the local shops to get your western gear.
-Downtown you can shop at local boutiques like O&A Farmhouse and Karma.
-Outside of downtown you’ll find western themed wear at the Boot Barn or Giddy Up & Go Boutique in the Uptown Mall.
+The fun doesn’t kick off until 7 p.m., so before the show, head to some of the local shops to get your western gear.
+Downtown you can shop at local boutiques like O&A Farmhouse and Giddy Up & Go Boutique.
+Outside of downtown you’ll find western themed wear at the Boot Barn or Buckle at the Rushmore Crossing. .

-Fill up before the fun and feast a final time in Rapid City.
-Some dinner options for your last night include BIN 605, an upscale eatery with a delicious menu of locally themed flatbreads and an incredible selection of wines and beers.
-Independent Ale House, located in Downtown Rapid City, also offers a range of mouthwatering pizzas from your tried-and-true favorites to a little more off-the-wall like the Mashed Potato Pizza.
+Fill up before the fun and feast for a final time in Rapid City.
+Some dinner options for your last night include Salt Block Burgers & Brews, a locally owned bar offering a vast selection of craft beers and unique, eclectic gourmet burgers.
+Independent Ale House, located in Downtown Rapid City, offers a range of mouthwatering pizzas from your tried-and-true favorites to a little more off-the-wall like the Mashed Potato Pizza.
 Known for their laid-back vibe, their pizzas all pair well with a craft beer of which they offer many options to enjoy.

-Make your Rapid rally experience everything you want and more.
-Only 25 minutes away from the hub of activity taking place at the Sturgis Rally, Rapid gives you quick access to the fun, or a way to enjoy the destination at a slower pace.
+Whether you’re chasing the roar or seeking the quiet, Rapid City lets you rally your own way.
+Only 25 minutes away from the hub of activity taking place at the Sturgis Motorcycle Rally, Rapid gives you quick access to the fun, or a way to enjoy the destination at a slower pace.

 More Good Stuff You'll Love